DMCB-GIST/Aging_KIRC/README.md

-#AgingKIRC
+# AgingKIRC
-Aging-related prognostic markers in renal cell carcinoma
+Aging-related prognostic markers in renal cell carcinoma.

-#Identifying aging genes
+# Identifying aging genes
+Linear regression models were used to identify aging-related genes.

-#Survival analysis
+# Survival analysis
+Identified aging-related genes were utilized for survival analysis of cancer patients.

-#Survival prediction models
+# Survival prediction models
+Logistic regression models were used to figure out the prognostic power of aging-related genes